surifirstpin/biplus_documentation/docs/How to browse reports.md

 **7.** Click on **Save** it will navigate to save explore page and add the newly added filters in filter section of save explore page and click **update** to update the changes made or Click Save as to save the report with different name.

-To open a  report click on report name in the list. once you open the report it will display set of options as described below,

 **10. Filter** section available on top left of the report screen, displays already existing filters in a report.
 You can add additional filters using **Add filters** button and to apply the added filters click on **Apply** button and finally click **Save** to save the data with newly added filters.